run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

     !!!
 Abstract "ATTENTION"

-        The request registered by CITSmart SM uses services that are configured in CITSmart SM Web.
+        The request registered by CITSmart Experience uses services that are configured in CITSmart Experience Web.

 3. Enter the description of the service request and press the "Send" button to perform the operation;